Sachem School District: School colors

+History

+Early history and consolidation

+In 1838, the North West school district was founded as the tenth school district of the Town of Islip.
+The district name was later changed to Holbrook in 1860, and served (as the names suggest) Holbrook in the northwest corner of the Town of Islip.
+The district was originally on the border of Islip and the towns of Smithtown and Brookhaven, the three towns Sachem serves parts of today.
+This district served much of what is today known as Ronkonkoma at first, known then as Lakeland.
+This changed what the Lakeland school district was formed as district #11 of the Town of Islip in 1855.
+Today this area is served by Connetquot.
+It also served parts of the modern Central Islip School District, until its forming in 1858.
+It would eventually merge with the Holtsville district of the time, becoming Union Free in 1924.
+In 1948, the Gatelot Avenue School opened.
+In 1955, the modern Sachem district was formed through the centralization with the districts in Lake Ronkonkoma and Farmingville.

+Early growth

+Over just 15 years from 1955 to 1970, the district would expand rapidly.
+Grundy Avenue Elementary, Lynwood Avenue Elementary, and Sachem Junior-Senior High School all opened in 1956.
+From 1963 to 1970, Nokomis, Hiawatha, Chippewa, Wenonah, Cayuga, Merrimac, Tamarac, and Tecumseh elementary schools, along with Seneca Middle School, all opened.
+In 1970, Sachem became a dual high school district with the opening of Sachem High School North.

 Reconfiguration

 As voted upon by district constituents in 1999, the district built two new schools and reconfigured its current schools at the start of the 2004-2005 school year.
 The elementary schools, which formerly housed grades Kindergarten through 6th, are now K-5.
 Seneca and Sagamore junior high schools (formerly grades 7 and 8) became middle schools (grades 6 through 8).
 The former Sachem High School South, the 9th and 10th-grade facility, was converted into Samoset Middle School.
 Sequoya was built as a fourth middle school for the purpose of reconfiguration.
 Sachem High School North, formerly home to all 11th and 12th-grade students in the district became a 9-12 facility for students in the western and northern portions of the district.
 Sachem East was built as a 9-12 facility for students in the southern and eastern portions of the district.
 Sachem East is also the second largest suburban high school in New York state.